zscole/divine_keys/README.md

 Within the world of Divine Keys, players can interact with each other in a  realm, where they can engage in combat (either cooperatively or via PVP), complete quests, and build their characters.
 Players can communicate with each other through text-based chat, and form factions or clans within the game.

-As a fully text-based game, Divine Keys can be played using a simple browser-based CLI application similar to [A Dark Room](https://adarkroom.doublespeakgames.com/).
+As a fully text-based game, Divine Keys can be played using a simple browser-based CLI application.
+It would present similar to [A Dark Room](https://adarkroom.doublespeakgames.com/) in the way the user interacts with it, but would emulate a terminal experience in the browser.

 # ARCHITECTURE
 ## Game Framework